mravn/ita-bank/README.md

 bank> quit
 ```

-## Transactions
+## Learning transactions

 ### Atomicity
 Try an operation that should fail, like transfering money from
-an unknown account into an existing account.
+an account with insufficient funds.

 Is that operation **atomic**, as implemented?

-How can transactions help?
+How can transactions help achieve atomicity?
+Add `begin`/`commit` commands at suitable places.

 ### Isolation
 Try running two operations in parallel by using two terminals
-and prompt mode.
+and suspend mode.

 Are the operations **isolated** from each other, as implemented?

-How can transactions help?
+How can transactions help achieve isolation?
+Add `begin`/`commit` commands at suitable places.